-This handout lists examples of many questions you can ASK YOURSELF to understand how well the physical environment meets a person's cognitive needs, and how well the environment relies on or uses a person's cognitive strengths.
+This handout lists questions you can ask yourself to understand how well the physical environment meets a person's cognitive needs, and how well the environment relies on or uses a person's cognitive strengths.
 The questions are based on specific brain functions and cognitive abilities.
-They focus on ways in which the environment can make it easier or harder for a person to communicate, perform tasks, and to feel competent and comfortable.
+They focus on ways in which the environment can make it easier or harder for a person to perform tasks of daily living, and to feel competent and comfortable.

 The environment has a major impact on behavior, on the amount of distress and fatigue a person experiences, and on how easily and successfully you can assist a person.
-These questions help explore why a particular person communicates or performs a task more easily some times than other times, is distressed, or is acting in a way that is distressing to others, as well as why the environment or our own behavior might be unintentionally distressing to this person.
-They also suggest intervention or support strategies.
+These questions help explore why a person is distressed, having trouble performing a task, or engaging in a distressing behavior.
+They also suggest support strategies (interventions).